 When it is time to replace missing teeth, whether it is one or a full set, several options might be available to you.
 Dental implants often give you the best opportunity to enjoy normal chewing and a full smile, but several other replacement directions exist also.

 We know it is not always easy for you to sort through the complicated possibilities.
-Drs.
-Cohen and Patel's extensive background and commitment to comprehensive restorative dentistry allow them to develop a predictable solution for every and all scenarios.
+Dr. Cohen and his associates's extensive background and commitment to comprehensive restorative dentistry allow them to develop a predictable solution for every and all scenarios.

 Replacing missing teeth with implants brings your mouth back to full function and well-being.
 Stunning porcelains replicate natural teeth perfectly, whether it is one or more absent teeth.
 Single crowns or complex bridges can be supported by implants, with solutions for every scenario